 - Can I whiten my teeth while wearing metal braces?

 Whitening is not usually recommended with traditional braces.
-The brackets cover part of each tooth, preventing whitening agents from reaching those areas.
+The brackets cover a part of the front surface of each tooth, preventing whitening agents from reaching those areas.
 This can lead to uneven colour, and any contrast may only become visible once the brackets are removed. - Is whitening possible with clear aligners?

 Sometimes, yes.
-Clear aligners don’t cover the teeth with metal brackets, and in some cases, whitening gel can be applied inside the trays.
+Clear aligners don’t cover the teeth with metal brackets.
 However, resin attachments used to guide tooth movement do not lighten, which may result in small areas of contrast during treatment. - Will whitening during treatment cause sensitivity?

 Whitening products can temporarily increase tooth sensitivity.
 Orthodontic treatment may already cause some sensitivity as teeth shift.
 Responses can vary—some people notice increased discomfort, while others experience only mild changes. - If I whiten now, will I need to do it again later?